jsalvasoler/trigger_arc_tsp/README.md

 #### Construction Phase

-In the construction phase, a feasible solution is built using a randomized greedy approach.
+In the construction phase, a feasible solution is built using a randomized approach.
 We support the following constructive heuristics:

 -   `RandomizedGreedy`: A simple randomized greedy construction.
 -   `MIPRandomizedGreedyBias`: A more advanced construction that uses a MIP model on a restricted set of edges with a bias towards promising edges.
 -   `MIPRandomizedGreedyRandom`: Similar to the above, but with a more random selection of edges.
+-   `SimpleRandomized`: A very simple construction heuristic that randomly selects the next node from the neighbors of the current node.
+It's very fast but not very effective.

 You can specify the constructive heuristic using the `--constructive-heuristic` flag.